Resources

 Advancing Health Equity: A Guide to Language, Narrative and Concepts (American Medical Association, 2021).
 This guide provides physicians, health care workers, and others a valuable foundational toolkit for health equity.

 Disability Language Style Guide (National Center on Disability and Journalism, 2021).
 It is becoming increasingly difficult for communicators to figure out how to refer to people with disabilities.
-This style guide, which covers dozens of words and terms commonly used when referring to disability, can help.
+This style guide covers dozens of words and terms commonly used when referring to disability.

 How we talk about public health and why it matters (PATH, 2020).
 Harmful power dynamics plague the public health sector.
 Better word choice is one small way communicators can help challenge them.